Welcome

 A personal vehicle is recommended, although weekly transportation is available for shopping, area museums, and nearby artists’ residency programs.

 Applications can be submitted at any time during the year.
 The director will then advise you how to proceed by return email.
 You MAY be asked to submit additional work samples, professional references, a curriculum vitae, or a more comprehensive description of the work you intend to accomplish.
-You MAY be asked to submit financial information regarding your personal income.
 Final applications are reviewed by an outside panel of jurors and the director.
 Repeat residencies are permitted every three years.

 The Residents of HDC